dreamInCoDeforlife/Arduino_Webinterface/README.md

 # Arduino Web interface

 Information

+**This project is the property of the Halton District School board and White Oaks Secondary School.
+Please give credit if you ever use this code for personal development.

 In this project, an application is created where a robot arm is controlled online at a remote location.